 The whole experience costs 350K rupiah but this includes pick-up and drop off from Ubud.
 This part is incredibly handy as the Grab or taxi would take up a significant proportion of this fee.

 Each class is entirely different but easily adaptable to your dietary requirements and preferences.
-You should definitely learn how to make traditional Mie Goreng, Nazi Goreng, Sate Ayam or Klepon as there are no other tastes like it.
+You should definitely learn how to make traditional Mie Goreng, Nasi Goreng, Sate Ayam or Klepon as there are no other tastes like it.

 What makes this experience so unique is that you literally cannot replicate the authenticity of being taught by a Balinese local on how to cook Balinese food.